timgit/pg-boss/docs/readme.md

 Throttling jobs to 'one per time slot'.
 This option is set on the send side of the API since jobs may or may not be created based on the existence of other jobs.

 For example, if you set the `singletonSeconds` to 60, then submit 2 jobs within the same minute, only the first job will be accepted and resolve a job id.
 The second request will resolve a null instead of a job id.

-> When a higher unit is is specified, lower unit configuration settings are ignored.

 Setting `singletonNextSlot` to true will cause the job to be scheduled to run after the current time slot if and when a job is throttled.
 This option is set to true, for example, when calling the convenience function `sendDebounced()`.